 If you are involved in an Arizona for sale by owner transaction, it is especially important that you be represented by an experienced Arizona real estate attorney.
 Sales of residential property in Arizona are extremely complex transactions.
 It does not make any sense to get involved in a home purchase or sale that involves hundreds of thousands of dollars and not hire a real estate attorney to protect your investment.

 How to Hire Arizona Real Estate Attorney Richard Keyt to Prepare Your Home Purchase or Sale Contract

 For a list of the documents prepared and services performed by Arizona real estate attorney Richard Keyt when he is hired for a fixed fee (not by the hour) to prepare a FSBO contract and related documents for the purchase or sale of an Arizona residential property, see the article entitled “Arizona For Sale by Owner Contract Preparation Service.”

-To hire Richard Keyt, a Phoenix, Scottsdale and Tuscon area real estate lawyer, to prepare a FSBO contract and related documents for the purchase or sale, you must complete and sign the:
+To hire Richard Keyt, Phoenix & Scottsdale area real estate lawyer, to prepare a FSBO contract and related documents for the purchase or sale, you must complete and each of the following online forms:

-- Arizona Residential Purchase & Sale Contract Questionnaire – The Questionnaire asks for the information we need to prepare your documents.
+- Arizona Residential Purchase & Sale Contract Questionnaire – This online Questionnaire asks for the information we need to prepare your documents.
 You may not know the answers to some of questions, but answer the Questionnaire as best you can.
-Fax the completed Questionnaire to 602-297-6890 or email it to firstname.lastname@example.org.